 Dapr data stores are modeled as components, which can be swapped out without any changes to your service code.
 See supported state stores to see the list.

-Dapr allows developers to attach additional metadata to a state operation request that describes how the request is expected to be handled.
+With Dapr, you can include additional metadata in a state operation request that describes how you expect the request to be handled.
 You can attach:

 - Concurrency requirements

 By default, your application should assume a data store is eventually consistent and uses a last-write-wins concurrency pattern.

 Not all stores are created equal.
 To ensure your application’s portability, you can query the metadata capabilities of the store and make your code adaptive to different store capabilities.